localstack/localstack-blog.github.io/content/2024-02-28-making-connecting-to-localstack-easier/index.md

 AWS services like Lambda or ECS are running in an environment pre-configured to use this feature.

-_For your own containers, there is some configuration required._
+_For your containers, there is some configuration required._

 Docker allows the configuration of a container DNS resolver.
 This is done by overriding the `/etc/resolv.conf` file inside the container.